 Talking with some of our local friends, there seemed a need for a fundraiser itself.
 With the desire stated by myself and Laura, with some contact with our awesome team of local go getters, and two weeks to plan it, we decided on the above.

 And what a night!
 Circus troupes, Flamenco dancers, Gypsy jazz, 10 piece dance band, storytelling, shadow puppets, heartfelt standing ovations of appreciation, a feast for all and so much more.
-All by the way provided out of love from our community for our community.
+All provided out of love of our community for itself.
 No one got paid a cent, and yet we managed to raise over $3000.
 Not bad for a little jar by the door, and some networking.

 Here’s to future community cohesion, networking and resilience.
 Together we are strong.